1998 Season

 Arkansas-Pine Bluff moved up from NAIA into the SWAC per the NCAA Handbook.
 Sacred Heart moved up from the Division II Eastern Football Conference (EFC) to become a member of the Northeast Conference.

-Jacksonville started a new football program and became an I-AA independent.
-They shuttered the football program in December 2019.
+Jacksonville started a new football program and became an I-AA independent although they shuttered the football program in December 2019.
 Two schools decided to drop football completely: Boston University from the Atlantic 10 Conference and Evansville from the Pioneer Football League.
 Norfolk State moved into the MEAC from I-AA independent status.

 1997 Season ———————————————————————————————————————————————————- 1999 Season